Duijndam-Dev/TopoLib/Readme.md

 #### 4	SharpProj

 The the [DotSpatial](https://github.com/DotSpatial/DotSpatial) library is not very actively maintained.
-The PROJ library has made major changes to its API and functionality and improved its accuracy over the past few years.
+The PROJ library in contrary has made major changes to its functionality and API and an improved accuracy over the past few years.
 So it would be great to link against that library (somehow).

-Interfacing managed C# code with native C++ is however very tricky, and various methods are possible (*P/Invoke, COM Interop or C++/CLI*), each with their pros and cons.
+Interfacing managed C# code with native C++ is however very tricky, and various methods are possible (*P/Invoke, COM Interop or C++/CLI*), each with their own pros and cons.
 See for instance this [MSDN article](https://social.msdn.microsoft.com/Forums/vstudio/en-US/299da822-5539-4e5b-9ba7-b614e564c9f4/presenting-a-c-library-lib-for-use-in-c-project?forum=vcgeneral), or this [blog article](https://mark-borg.github.io/blog/2017/interop/).

-The advantage of using C++/CLI is that the resulting 'mixed language' DLL can be linked against a static C++ library library, thereby reducing the number of DLL's being required in your project, and when used as a (thin) wrapper around PROJ additional type checking and functionality can be implemented.
+The advantage of using C++/CLI is that the resulting 'mixed language' DLL can **absorb the static PROJ library**, thereby reducing the number of DLL's required in your project by one.
+When used as a (thin) C## wrapper around PROJ, additional type checking and functionality can be also implemented.

-This is where SharpProj comes in the picture.
+This is where [SharpProj](https://github.com/AmpScm/SharpProj) comes into the picture.
 It exposes the PROJ library through managed C++/CLI classes, which in turn can be consumed by Excel.DNA to create UDF's in Excel.
 Almost each basic PROJ C-routine finds its counterpart in SharpProj.

 #### 5	Current status

-At present, TopoLib is Work-in-Progress.
-Not all classes/functions from SharpProj have yet been implemented, and the Ribbon Interface to set persistent library variables) has not been completed
+At present, TopoLib is still Work-in-Progress.
+Not all classes/functions from SharpProj have yet been implemented, and the Ribbon Interface to set persistent library variables has not been completed.

-But overall, the AddIn is already very functional; after all, as an end-user you want to convert coordinates from `(lat, long)` to `(x, y)` and the like.
-For this to happen, you need effectively only one call:
+But overall, the Add-In is already very functional; after all, as an end-user you want to convert coordinates from `(lat, long)` to `(x, y)` and the like.
+For this to happen, you need effectively **just one call**:

 `=TL.cct.TransformForward($F$89,$F$90,$B112:$C112)`